Union County Magnet High School

-The Union County Magnet High School (UCMHS) is a magnet public high school located in Scotch Plains on the Union County Vocational Technical Schools Campus, serving the vocational and technical educational needs of students in ninth through twelfth grades throughout Union County, United States.
+The Union County Magnet High School (UCMHS) is a magnet public high school located in Scotch Plains on the Union County Vocational Technical Schools Campus, serving the vocational and technical educational needs of students in ninth through twelfth grades throughout Union County, in the U.S. state of New Jersey.
 The school's goal is to prepare students for college/vocational training utilizing technology through problem solving, project-based learning, and interdisciplinary education.
 Students must apply to enter the school and the school accepts one-thirds of applicants.
-The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1946.
+The school is accredited until July 2031 and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2001.

-As of the 2021–22 school year, the school had an enrollment of 308 students and 14.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.7:1.
-There were 15 students (4.9% of enrollment) eligible for free lunch and 5 (1.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 311 students and 14.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.9:1.
+There were 15 students (4.8% of enrollment) eligible for free lunch and 5 (1.6% of students) eligible for reduced-cost lunch.

+History

+The concept of a magnet high school for Union County was first proposed by Superintendent Thomas Bistocchi in December 1995.
+After originally rejecting the proposal in August 1996, the Union County Board of Chosen Freeholders approved $5.1 million in funding for the school in February 1997.
+The school opened to students in September 1997, with the first class of 51 students graduating in June 2001.
+The building was dedicated in honor of Board of Education president Charles Mancuso in March 1998.